 Let’s discover London

-Catherine Wong is a third-seat trainee, currently on secondment in London.
-She read law at the London School of Economics and Political Science.
+Zoe Chung is a third-seat trainee, who just returned from her secondment in London.
+She read law at the University of Hong Kong.

 - 12hrs flight time from Hong Kong

 - Oldest underground railway network in the world

 - Second-most-populous urban area in the EU

 It all began when I did my BBA(Law) and PCLL at the University of Hong Kong.
 That was spending 6 years at university before becoming a trainee solicitor.
 Although it was a long journey, I enjoyed my university life a lot.

 I recall attending the law fair during my study at the university.
 I chatted with one of the lawyers of NRF at the law fair.
 I was enchanted by her charisma and how nice people are in this firm.
 So I immediately went home and filled in the online application, completed a written test, interviewed for the internship, did the internship, had my end-of-internship interview, got my training contract at long last.
 More or less the same process with other law firms but the experience was definitely unique and worthwhile.

 My internship at NRF was back in 2015.
 I worked 1 month with the dispute resolution team.
 My first seat was again back to dispute resolution – it is funny how that’s worked out.